 No. You do not need to contact 111 again unless your symptoms have changed or got worse.

 What if my callback is later than I expected?

 If your symptoms have not changed, continue to wait for the nurse to call you.

 What if the symptoms get worse while I’m waiting?

 Call 111 for children under 5.
 Anyone over the age of 5 can check their symptoms online or call 111.

 What if I miss the call?

 A nurse will try and call you up to 3 times.
-After the third time, they'll leave a message to say they tried to contact you, but you won't be able to call them back.
+If they cannot contact you they will leave a message, but you will not be able to call them back.

 Can I cancel the call?

 No. The nurse needs to check you're ok.
 If you feel better or have got help elsewhere, tell the nurse when they call.